DialloMamadouO/-Python-Homework-/README.md

    "outputs": [],
    "source": [

-    "# Calculate profite of each item in the manu data\n", "profit = price - cost"
+    "# Calculate profit of each item in the manu data\n", "profit = price - cost"
    ]
   },